-- the minimum level of remuneration receivable under the policy for each performance year; - the remuneration level for achieving target level of performance (which assumes 50% of maximum variable pay opportunity is realised); and - the maximum level of remuneration (which assumes 100% of the variable pay opportunity is realised), as well as the maximum value assuming a 50% increase in share price for LTI awards.
+- the remuneration level for achieving target level of performance (which assumes 50% of maximum variable pay opportunity is realised); and - the maximum level of remuneration (which assumes 100% of the variable pay opportunity is realised), as well as the maximum value assuming a 50% increase in share price for LTI awards.

-The charts have been prepared using 2019 salaries and, therefore, the annual incentive and LTI opportunities have been computed as percentages of 2019 salaries.
+The charts have been prepared using 2022 salaries and, therefore, the annual incentive and LTI opportunities have been computed as percentages of 2022 salaries.

-Group Chief Financial Officer / Group Chief Risk Officer (£000)
+Group Chief Financial Officer (£000)